Lughi97/pAIng/README.md

    </details>

-- `SpeedCheck()`: it checks if the rb.velocity.speed has been badly influenced, it only reset the speed in the correct direction.
+- `SpeedCheck()`: It checks if the rb.velocity.magnitued has been affected, it reset the speed in the correct direction.

 <details>
  <summary>Click here to show/hide the <code>SpeedCheck()</code> method...</summary>